 Citigroup female employees earn 27% less than men

-Jan 15 (Reuters) - Citigroup's C.N female employees earn 27% less than male employees on a global median basis, the Wall Street bank said on Wednesday.
+Jan 15 (Reuters) - Citigroup's C.N female employees earn 27% less than male employees on average, when factors like title and location are not taken into account, the Wall Street bank said on Wednesday.

-The median pay for Citi's women employees globally was just 73% of the median for men, improving from 71% last year, according to an internal analysis.
+That was a slight improvement of two percentage points from last year, according to an internal analysis.

+In similar job positions in the same location, women on average are paid 99 percent of what men are paid, on a par with last year's results, the bank added.

+Citigroup began disclosing "raw" pay gap figures globally last year in response to shareholder pressure to disclose how much less it pays women than men.

+"We are innovating how we recruit and develop talent," head of global human resources Sara Wechter said in an email to Citi employees.
+"But we have much more work to do."

+"The pace of change is likely to vary from year to year," she added.

-For minorities in the United States, the median pay was 94% of the median for non-minorities, up from 93% last year.
+For minorities in the United States, Citi said the median pay was 94% of the median for non-minorities, up from 93% last year.

 ((C.Nivedita@thomsonreuters.com; within the U.S. +1 646 223 8780, outside the U.S. +91 80 6749 9246; Twitter: @NivCholayil;))